tylerhuynh287/HTML-Technical-Documentation-Page-fCC/README.md

 # HTML Technical Documentation Page
 A responsive and functional technical documentation page dedicated to explaining the basics of HTML.
-Built as part of a freeCodeCamp project.
+Built as part of the freeCodeCamp Responsive Web Design Certification, Project 3.

 ## Features
 - **Comprehensive Documentation**: Includes an overview of HTML's history, its purpose, and its foundational elements.